 But not all parties believe that the pirate stations should be operating.
 Congressional members have stepped up to press the FCC to enforce tougher restrictions and more active penalization.
 The National Association of Black Owned Broadcasters has also stepped forward with complaints.
 The most obvious complaint is that the radio stations are undermining their business and effectiveness in the radio industry.
 But the additional problem is that the pirate stations are not being subject to regulation, leaving listeners exposed to potential false advertising and indecent content.
 The unlicensed stations also have the ability to block listeners from hearing other programs and emergency alerts.

 The FCC is coming under fire by licensed broadcasters because the number of pirate stations has continued to increase while the number of warnings and fines has not.
 In response to these complaints, a representative from the FCC, Chairman Tom Wheeler, made a statement of defense.
 He noted that the FCC is currently working with the smallest budget it has had in three decades.
 Additionally, the fines and seizing of the property are currently ineffective, as the machinery is easily replaced and the fines remain unpaid.

 The FCC promises continued efforts to come up with solutions to the pirate radio station situation.
 They’ve encouraged these underserved groups to build regulated community stations, but that’s slow moving.

-This influx of “pirate” activity does not seem to be slowing down, and is an interesting turn of events in age where many people deemed radio to be a “dead” form of media.
+This influx of “pirate” activity does not seem to be slowing down and is an interesting turn of events in the age where many people deemed radio to be a “dead” form of media.

 To see the article that inspired this blog, see here: Phys.org